Minnesota First-Time Home Buying Assistance Programs & Grants for 2023

 HUD Good Neighbor Next Door Program

-This program helps police officers, firefighters, emergency medical technicians, and teachers qualify for mortgages in the areas they serve.
+This program helps first responders, such as police officers, firefighters, and emergency medical technicians, as well as teachers qualify for mortgages in the areas they serve.
 Borrowers can receive 50% off a home in what HUD calls a “revitalization area.”
 They must live in the home for at least three years.
-Find out more from the office in Minneapolis by calling (612) 370-3000.
+Find out more from the Minnesota HUD office in Minneapolis by calling (612) 370-3000.

-• Median age of first-time home buyers in U.S.: 33
+• Median age of first-time homebuyers in U.S.: 35

-• Average credit score of a home buyer in Minnesota: 742
+• Average credit score of a homebuyer in Minnesota: 739

 Financing Tips for First-Time Homebuyers